 We team up and work collectively with other treatment professionals.
 The sober coach aims to hone the client’s specific needs, identify boundaries, and engage in creative practices at home and the community.
 To accept their role in the family and to develop healthier ways to listen, hence communicate, so that a more informed family system encourages the individual for ongoing recovery.

-Our sober coach’s work in concert to develop an action plan to address challenges, we are curious and adept at finding community resources that help address resistance – and we practice with the client for an experiential and creative process.
+Our Case manager and sober coaches work in concert to develop an action plan to address challenges and meet goals.
+We are curious and adept at finding community resources that help address resistance – and we explore practices with the client for an experiential, creative, and healthily practical process. an experiential and creative process.

 - In some cases having an experienced recovery coach for post-residential treatment or as an alternative to the standard outpatient treatment or, in collaboration, can make for a promising early-recovery experience.